wera-as/LogLeaf/README.md

 ## License

-The File Download Logger is open-source software under the MIT license.
+LogLeaf is open-source software under the MIT license.